Skip to Content

 “THE FAT IN NDUJA COMES BOTH FROM THE BACK OF HEAVY PIGS AND THE TRIM OF BELLIES AND SHOULDERS – AND IT’S DELICIOUS”

-If you wanted to put together a varied Italian salumi platter, you could fill it, very, very easily, with crowd-pleasers from Emilia Romagna, Tuscany and Lombardy: a coppa, some prosciutto or culatello, a couple of salami – a Toscana and a Milano, perhaps – and some mortadella.
+If you wanted to put together a varied Italian salumi platter, you could fill it, very, very easily, with crowd-pleasers from Emilia-Romagna, Tuscany and Lombardy: a coppa, some prosciutto or culatello, a couple of salami – a Toscana and a Milano, perhaps – and some mortadella.
 It would be a perfectly good meat board.
 World class, in fact (there’s more on those meats in last month’s post).
 Yet it wouldn’t represent the full scope of Italian salumi in either geography or style.

 Two key regions of salume production represented at the Market are South Tyrol, or Alto Adige – a mountainous province in northeast Italy, bordered by Austria and Switzerland – and Calabria, which is all the way down at the opposite end of the country, in the southwestern ‘toe’.
 The styles and flavours of products in these regions are completely different to each other, and indeed to the regions explored last time.
 In part, this can be explained by their terroir and the other foods of each area.